raspberrypilearning/get-started-pico-w/en/step_3.md

 from machine import Pin
 --- /code ---

+Save this code now, and choose the option to save to **This computer**
 --- /task ---

 --- task ---

-Next you can set up Raspberry Pi Pico to use the onboard LED, and additionally add in the SSID and password for your network.
+Next set up Raspberry Pi Pico to use the onboard LED, and additionally add in the SSID and password for your network.

 --- code ---
 ---